Cloudxtreme/training_material/courses/02-getting-started/01-installing/demo.md

 Show the directory that is created: `rel/riak`.

-Explain that `rel/riak` contains a completely self contained version of Riak including it's own copy of the Erlang runtime system.
+Explain that `rel/riak` contains a completely self contained version of Riak including its own copy of the Erlang runtime system.

 ### make stage